ZenWave360/zenwave-sdk/docs/index.md

 ## JDL Server Entities (WIP)

-Generates entities annotated for persistence you can use as your core domaind aggregates.
+Generates entities annotated for persistence you can use as your core domain aggregates.

-**NOTE:** We are very opinionated about not to hide annotated entities behind plain DTOs and MapStruct mappers (addapters in Hexagonal parlance) and take advantage of your ORM/ODM persistence framework semantics, and not hide them behind an extra layer of DTOs which will leave you in a _common-lowest-denominator_ land.
+**NOTE:** We are very opinionated about not to hide annotated entities behind plain DTOs and MapStruct mappers (adapters in Hexagonal parlance) and take advantage of your ORM/ODM persistence framework semantics, and not hide them behind an extra layer of DTOs which will leave you in a _common-lowest-denominator_ land.

 So we would generate: